 As a mother of three homeschooled children who have never attended school, Tanya enjoys getting involved in causes that are dear to her heart.
 For her, family education is an important right that needs to be protected.
 This way, all families can choose to live this adventure together, an experience to which Tanya believes few things can compare.

 Tanya began her involvement with the association by volunteering with the team providing support to members.
-In May 2019, she became a member of the AQED board of directors.
+In May 2019, she became a member of AQED's board of directors.
 She serves as treasurer.

 Mother of two elementary-aged children, Noémi and her husband have been homeschooling since 2013.
 In 2015 they discovered the joys of independent learning.
 Founder of two companies and management consultant for multinational companies, Noémi helps large companies solve their problems and better organize themselves.